aggsharma/liftoff-assignments/P2-Project_Outline/README.md

 Include overview here
 ### Features
 .User login: Users will be able to create accounts and log into the application.

-.Trip plan: Users will fill the trip detais.
+.Trip plan: Users will fill the trip details.
 So users will be able to click on each trip and view the details.

 .Reservations page: This page stores confirmation number and date details.

 Itinerary page: Will list all information.
 ### Technologies

 Java.SpringBoot.Thymeleaf.HTML/CSS
 ### What I'll Have to Learn

 I would like to learn more Java skills and JavaScript to build a project like this.

 ### Project Tracker